 Dengue Fever is not going to go away!
 2017 was a terrible year and one which showed quite clearly that the authorities did not have a grip on the disease.
-Will the number of new cases drop back from the 2017, highs or will dengue fever become even more entrenched?
-Note; all new edits are … Continue reading Dengue 2018 Sri Lanka; news update: Another epidemic in Batticaloa?
+However there are tentative signs that dengue might be loosening its grip on Sri Lanka.
+So far the numbers are down on 2016.
+The question … Continue reading Dengue 2018 Sri Lanka; news update

 Stop Press: Dengue Cases 2017: January – December: 183.235 Total dengue cases 2016: 54,945 (2015: 29,777) New Comment is shown in red type So the dengue count stayed under 200,000 for 2017.
 However, that cannot be a cause of celebration.
 The total number of cases was more than 3 times 2016.
 Throughout 2016 Sri Lanka was … Continue reading Dengue count Sri Lanka: 2017; the worst year on record

 Please note; this will be extensively re-written soon Worrying trends Until recently the number of reported dengue cases in Sri Lanka has been increasing at an alarming rate; this chart only goes up to 2013.
 The upward trend is steep especially when you add in the 2014 figure: 47502!
 Of those cases by far the majority were reported in Western Province (the most densely … Continue reading Dengue Update: Is Sri Lanka winning the war?

 photo: Hinimama; a local farmer on the edge of Uduwalawe national park Sri Lanka is a unique place to visit for A level field work in Geography, Development Studies and Environmental Studies, even History and Archaeology There is so much to see and do.
 Possible topic areas you can get a clue from the range … Continue reading Fieldwork in Sri Lanka